Fast Ewald summation for electrostatic potentials with arbitrary periodicity: Ewald summation

-The sum in \eqref{eq:potential} is only conditionally convergent in the triply periodic case and therefore the order of summation has to be defined.
-The Ewald summation formula derived in \cite{Ewald1921} corresponds to a spherical order of summation.
+The computational domain~$\Omega$ does not have to be a cube but this assumption simplifies the description and formulation.
+We also assume that the system is charge-neutral, i.e.\ $\sum_\nidx q_\nidx=0$.
+This condition is necessary for the sum to converge in triply, doubly and singly periodic cases\cite{Smith2008}; however, we assume that it also holds for free-space systems.
+Even for a charge-neutral system, the sum in Eq.~\eqref{eq:potential} is only conditionally convergent in the triply periodic case and therefore the order of summation has to be defined.\cite{deLeeuw1980} The classical Ewald summation formula derived in Ref.~\onlinecite{Ewald1921} corresponds to a spherical order of summation and so-called ``tin foil'' far-field conditions, i.e.\ a surrounding medium with infinite dielectric constant.\cite{Tornberg2014}